 A. PREAMBLE:

-В. CERTAIN DEFINED TERMS USED IN THESE RULES:
+В. CERTAIN DEFINED TERMS USED IN THESE RULES: 5

 C. GENERAL COMMON AREA RULES FOR ALL ALLOWED USERS:

 1. SPEED LIMIT FOR VEHICLES ON ROADS WITHIN ROCKY RIDGE

 2. PERMITTED VEHICLES, BOATS AND TRAILERS: 6

 3. THE DEVELOPMENT'S ROADS AND THE PARKING OF VEHICLES:

-4. WINTER PARKING RULES AND RESTRICTIONS:
+4. WINTER PARKING RULES AND RESTRICTIONS: 7

-5. RESTRICTIONS RELATING TO BRINGING DOGS TO THE DEVELOPMENT:
+5. RESTRICTIONS RELATING TO BRINGING DOGS TO THE DEVELOPMENT: 8

-6. NOISE AND OTHER ACTIVITIES THAT UNREASONABLY INTERFERE WITH THE QUIET ENJOYMENT OF OTHER RESIDENTS:9
+6. NOISE AND OTHER ACTIVITIES THAT UNREASONABLY INTERFERE WITH THE QUIET ENJOYMENT OF OTHER RESIDENTS:

-7. GARBAGE AND OTHER REFUSE DISPOSAL:
+7. GARBAGE AND OTHER REFUSE DISPOSAL: 9

 8. PERMITTED BARBEQUES AND FIRE PITS ON RESIDENCE DECKS:

 9. Outside Drying and Laundering:

 10. U.S. Mail Delivery:

 D. RULES SPECIFIC TO THE PRINCIPAL RECREATIONAL FACILITIES OF ROCKY RIDGE:

 1. SWIMMING POOL AND HOT TUB RULES:

 2. TENNIS/PICKLEBALL AND BASKETBALL COURT RULES:

-3. BEACH AND BEACH CLUBHOUSE USE RULES:
+3. BEACH AND BEACH CLUBHOUSE USE RULES: 13

-4. ASSOCIATION PIER RULES:
+4. Association Pier Rules:

 E. ADDITIONAL RULES FOR ROCKY RIDGE OWNERS:

-1. LEASING AND RENTAL OF RESIDENCES:
+1. Leasing and Rental of Residences:

 2. GENERAL RULES REGARDING USE OF THE BEACH AND CLUBHOUSE FACILITIES:

 3. BOAT AND BUOY RULES AND RESTRICTIONS:

 4. PROHIBITIONS ON COMMERCIAL AND PUBLIC FACILITY USAGE OF COMMON AREAS AND COMMON FACILITIES AND RELATED RULES: 20

 5. Rules Pertaining to Remodeling Projects

-6. SPORTS APPARATUS:
+6. Sports Apparatus:

 F. ENFORCEMENT OF THE ROCKY RIDGE COVENANTS, RESTRICTIONS AND ASSOCIATION RULES:

 1. HANDLING MISCONDUCT REPORTS:

 2. BOARD ACTION:

-3. PENALTIES FOR INFRACTIONS:
+3. Penalties for Infractions:

-4. WHAT CONSTITUTES A "VIOLATION"?
+4. What Constitutes a "Violation"?

-5. Jurisdiction of the Association:
+5. Jurisdiction of the Association: 26

-6. ENFORCEMENT OPTIONS: 26 7.
+6. ENFORCEMENT OPTIONS: 27 7.
 EACH OWNER HAS ULTIMATE RESPONSIBILITY FOR VIOLATIONS BY THE OWNER'S ALLOWED USERS; PENALTIES: 27 8.
 Additional Penalties 27 9.
-ATTORNEY FEES: 27 10.
-COMPLIANCE WITH CALIFORNIA CIVIL CODE GOVERNING DOCUMENT ENFORCEMENT PROCEDURES: 28 G. то т SSOCIATION POLICIES: THE ASSOCIATION HAS ADOPTED THE FOLLOWING ADDITIONAL POLICIES TO PROVIDE GUIDANCE WITH R NER IN WHICH THE ASSOCIATION WILL APPLY THE RULES: 1.
-TREE TRIMMING AND REMOVAL POLICY: 29 2.
+ATTORNEY FEES: 28 10.
+COMPLIANCE WITH CALIFORNIA CIVIL CODE GOVERNING DOCUMENT ENFORCEMENT PROCEDURES: 28 G. ASSOCIATION POLICIES: THE ASSOCIATION HAS ADOPTED THE FOLLOWING ADDITIONAL POLICIES TO PROVIDE GUIDANCE TO THE MANNER IN WHICH THE ASSOCIATION WILL APPLY THE RULES: 1.
+Tree Trimming and Removal Policy: 29 2.
 SATELLITE DISH POLICY: 30 3.
-BEAR MAT POLICY 30 4.
+BEAR MAT POLICY 31 4.
 AIR CONDITIONING AND HVAC EQUIPMENT INSTALLATION POLICY 31 5.
 ARCHITECTURAL REVIEW AND APPROVAL POLICIES: 31 6.
-ASSOCIATION ASSESSMENT DELINQUENCY AND COLLECTION POLICIES: 32 н.
-Fo DRMS - AVAILABLE VIA THE ASSOCIATION'S WEBSITE: 32
+ASSOCIATION ASSESSMENT DELINQUENCY AND COLLECTION POLICIES: 32 Н. Fo DRMS - AVAILABLE VIA THE ASSOCIATION'S WEBSITE: 33